Make sure your wheels are in tip-top condition - vital for road safety and for protecting your licence.

-A faulty tyre can pose a serious safety risk and could invalidate a car insurance policy if you ever needed to make a claim, so it's important to make sure your wheels are properly inflated and have the correct tread.
+A faulty tyre can pose a serious safety risk and could invalidate your car insurance policy if you ever needed to make a claim, so it's important to make sure your wheels are properly inflated and have the correct tread.

 With worn tyres, the stopping distance in your car will be increased and you're far more likely to get a puncture, which is especially dangerous if you're driving in wet weather or at high speed.

 Worn and defective tyres can also result in you being fined and points on your licence.

 The penalty for one illegal tyre is a fine of up to £2,500 and three points on your licence, rising to £10,000 and twelve points if all four tyres don't reach legal standards.